AmazingAng/WTF-Solidity/Languages/en/10_InsertionSort_en/readme.md

     }
 ```

 But when we compile the modified version and try to sort `[2, 5, 3, 1]`. *BOOM!* There are bugs!
-After long-time debugging, I still could not find where the bug is.
-I googled "Solidity insertion sort", and found that the insertion algorithm written with Solidity are all wrong, such as: [Sorting in Solidity without Comparison](https://medium.com/coinmonks/sorting-in-solidity-without-comparison-4eb47e04ff0d)
+After 3-hour debugging, I still could not find where the bug was.
+I googled "Solidity insertion sort", and found that all the insertion algorithms written with Solidity are all wrong, such as: [Sorting in Solidity without Comparison](https://medium.com/coinmonks/sorting-in-solidity-without-comparison-4eb47e04ff0d)

 Errors occured in `Remix decoded output`:

 ![10-1](./img/10-1.jpg)

-### Correct Version of Solidity `InsertionSort`
+### Solidity Implementation (Correct)

-After a few hours, with the help of a friend in the `Dapp-Learning` community, we finally found the problem.
-The most commonly used variable type in Solidity is `uint`, which represent a positive integer.
-If it takes a negative value, an error `underflow` will be reported.
-In the above code, the variable `j` may get `-1`, resulting in the corresponding error.
+With the help of a friend from `Dapp-Learning` community, we finally found the problem.
+The most commonly used variable type in Solidity is `uint`, which represent a non-negative integer.
+If it takes a negative value, we will encounter an `underflow` error.
+In the above code, the variable `j` will get `-1`, causing the bug.

-So, we just need to add 1 to `j` so that it can never take a negative value.
-The correct version of Insertion Sort:
+So, we need to add `1` to `j` so it can never take a negative value.
+The correct insertion sort solidity code:

 ```solidity
     // Insertion Sort（Correct Version）